-Admission to the entry-into-practice Doctor of Nurse Anesthesia Practice (D.N.A.P.) program is considered on a competitive basis for prospective students who are registered nurses and hold a baccalaureate degree in nursing.
+Admission to the Doctor of Nurse Anesthesia Practice (D.N.A.P.) program is considered on a competitive basis for prospective students who are registered nurses and hold a baccalaureate degree in nursing.
 Applications are reviewed by the Office of Admissions for completeness and referred to the Nurse Anesthesia Program Admissions Committee Chair to determine applicant eligibility for an interview.
 The Admissions Committee meets after the interviews and reviews the full application file for applicants who were interviewed.
 The Admissions Committee will determine which applicants will be accepted.
 The Office of Admissions notifies each applicant in writing of the admission action/decision.
 Decisions on acceptance are made until the maximum enrollment for the Nurse Anesthesia Program is reached.

 The Doctor of Nurse Anesthesia Practice (D.N.A.P.)
 Program uses a rolling admissions process.
 Completed applications are reviewed and decisions to interview individual candidates are made at regular intervals during the admission cycle.
 Interviews are conducted and the selection process of each candidate for admission is made until the cohort is filled.
 Typically, the applicant is notified of their selection status within a day after their interview date, but this is subject to change.